12. Converting Audio to MIDI

 Although Live’s warping allows for audio files to be used much more flexibly than in traditional audio software, there are also a number of ways to extract musical information from audio clips and place it into MIDI clips, for additional creative possibilities.

-When an audio clip is selected, four conversion commands are available in the Create Menu or the right-click(PC) / CTRL-click(Mac) context menu for the clip.
+When an audio clip is selected, four conversion commands are available in the Create Menu or the right-click(Win) / CTRL-click(Mac) context menu for the clip.

 12.1 Slice to New MIDI Track

 This command divides the audio into chunks which are assigned to single MIDI notes.
 Slicing differs from the Convert commands below, in that it doesn’t analyze the musical context of your original audio.
 Instead, it simply splits the original audio into portions of time, regardless of the content.
 The Drum Rack (see 20.6) provides an ideal environment for working with sliced files, and most of the setup happens automatically after you make a few choices:

 When you select Slice to New MIDI track, you’ll be presented with a dialog box.
 This offers a list of slicing divisions, as well as a chooser to select the Slicing Preset.
 The top chooser allows you to slice at a variety of beat resolutions or according to the clip’s transients or Warp Markers.
 Since a Rack can contain a maximum of 128 chains, Live won’t let you proceed if your choice would result in more than 128 slices.
 You can fix this by either setting a lower slice resolution or by selecting a smaller region of the clip to slice.
 If your audio file is in REX format (see 9.3.7), the slicing will be based on the file’s internal timing information and you won’t see this chooser.

 The Slicing Preset chooser contains a few Ableton-supplied slicing templates, as well as any of your own that you may have placed in your User Library’s default presets folder (see 19.1.1).